holdenlee/philosophocle/posts/how-i-became-a-creativist.md

 We ducked under an archway of two kissing trees and came to a humble blue doorway.
 Lisa fiddled with the lock and the door opened.
 She struck a match and lit a lantern hanging beside the door.

-"This is the Scoop.
+"This is [the Scoop](the-scoop.html).
 There aren't any cookies here now, though there is some delicious cookie dough in the fridge.
 But the real exhibit is downstairs."

 Just looking at the cafe for a few seconds under the dim light, I could tell it was a friendly place.
 The walls were chalkboards upon which students had wrote poems that I did not recognize as part of the "classics".
 Unlike the identical, industrial stools of the Electric Eel, the chairs were all flawed in their own way, like individual people.

-After Lisa force-fed me some cookie dough, we went to the Workshop in the basement.
+After Lisa fed me some cookie dough, we went to the Workshop in the basement.

 There were three long tables, filled with art supplies like glitter, glitter glue, scissors, metal hooks, plastic eyes, pipe cleaners, bubble-letter tracers, a Random Quote Box, beads, thread, yarn, buttons, colored pencils, paint, spray paint, construction paper, felt, cardboard, burnt-out light bulbs, cut-out book covers, magazines, shells, stones, clay, sketch books, craft books, pop-up books, T-shirts awaiting color, used-up toilet paper rolls, starcharts, toothpicks, cotton balls, socks, flower petals, acorn caps, last autumn's leaves, feathers dropped from birds in flight, and coconut shells.
 The floor was covered with old newspaper.
 There was a U-shirt hanging from a clothesline, which had been defaced by the addition of a set of arms and legs to the U. (I saw then, crystal clear, what U meant: it was an empty receptacle, waiting to be filled, incapable of filling itself.)
 There was a half-decayed mushroom palace, made from the fruits of a mycological expedition.